 Employers and senior personnel must always take it upon themselves to keep the juniors motivated and informed of all the regular updates.
 Things like doing the occasional check-up call, or sending out an infographic to help deal better with the situation, or information regarding the current project you may be working on is something that must be communicated more than often.

 4. Go For a Change of Scenery

-It is very important that you get up from your place of work at home and experience a change of scenery.
+You must get up from your place of work at home and experience a change of scenery.
 Sitting in front of the screen all day long at the same spot can really start to get frustrating after a little while.